maxchoate3/Max_Choate/README.md

 ## 🌱 What I'm Currently Working On

-- **Project 1**: Continuously improving Xano's onboarding experience.
+- **Onboarding**: Continuously improving Xano's onboarding experience.
-- **Project 2**: Creating a Xano customer profile and journey dashboard in Figma.
+- **Customer Profile & Journey**: Creating a Xano customer profile and journey dashboard in Figma.
-- **Project 3**: Conducting competitive analysis to identify opportunities for Xano.
+- **Competitive Analysis**: Conducting competitive analysis to identify opportunities for Xano.

 > I'm always on the lookout for new challenges and collaborations.
 Feel free to reach out!